QuickMap

 4.0.0.33 Fixed an issue where inner XML value on XML elements containing attributes wouldn't render

-4.0.0.34 Clarified an unhelpful error message that occured when a custom property containing a document for lookup values was empty
+4.0.0.34 Clarified an unhelpful error message that occurred when a custom property containing a document for lookup values was empty

 4.0.0.35 Fixed an issue where certain JSON documents were handled incorrectly.
 Specifically, a JSON document with an object root but multiple child elements of type array